xaviergonzalez/asst1/writeup.md

 This implies to me that 20 tasks (or about 2.5 tasks per thread) is a good number as it balances out the work well to ensure all cores are working whilst not creating too many tasks such that task-associated overhead becomes too significant.

+NB: note that for <20 tasks, I saw an increase in speed up as I increased tasks.
+For instance, for 8 tasks I saw a speed up of 19.29x, which jumps to 32.13x for 16 tasks.

 ### 3.

 A thread is a process that can be scheduled and run by the OS.
 Threads have their own program counter, registers, and stack.